uark-backend-class/course-materials/finalproject.md

 - Do not use any sort of templating engine or project generator
 - Include a set of queries created in Postman that demonstrates all routes

-### Other Important Information

-- Demo day is TBD mid-July.
-Your final project should be in a demo-worthy state by this day.

 ### Examples